TRIQS/dft_tools/doc/interface.rst

   Converter.convert_dmft_input()

-This reads all the data, and stores it in the sub group `lda_subgrp`, as discussed above.
+This reads all the data, and stores it in the subgroup `lda_subgrp`, as discussed above.
 In this step, the files :file:`material_of_interest.ctqmcout` and :file:`material_of_interest.symqmc` have to be present in the working directory.